 Road safety and public transport advice ahead of Appleby Fair

-“To increase the safety of road users we ask that those travelling to the Fair to work with us and plan their journey so they don’t arrive before 8 June and to use the temporary stopping places provided.
-For more information about temporary stopping places visit www.applebyfair.org”
+People travelling to the Fair are urged to plan their journey before setting off, to not arrive before 7 June and to use the temporary stopping places provided.

 Highways and Roads update for Appleby Horse Fair